apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 * **row_format**

-    Spark uses the `SERDE` clause to specify a custom SerDe for one table.
-Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character and so on.
+    Otherwise, uses the `DELIMITED` clause to specify the native SerDe and state the delimiter, escape character, null character and so on.

 * **SERDE**